MonirZaman/MonirZaman.github.io/_posts/_smac_draft.md

 # SMAC
 Hyperparameter optimization can be defined as as follows: given an algorithm A (the target algorithm), a set (or distribution) of problem instances I and a cost metric c, find Hyperparameter settings of A that minimize c on I.
 It has following three steps
 [1].
-It starts by running the target algorithm with some initial parameter configurations .
+It starts by running the target algorithm with some initial parameter configurations.
 [2].
-Fitting a surrogate model / response surface model using the existing data .
+Fitting a surrogate model / response surface model using the existing data.
 [3].
-Selecting a list of promising configurations .
+Selecting a list of promising configurations.
-[4 .
+[4].
 Running the target algorithm on (some of) the selected configurations until a given time bound is reached.